-It seemed to us that there was good reason to set ourselves the opposite problem and to ask But are not whether the most obvious states of the the states of ego itself, which we believe that we ceived through grasp directly, are not mostly performs borforms bor- grasp uncour, rowed from ceived through the medium of certain forms borrowed from the external world, which thus gives us back what we have lent it.
-A priori it seems fairly probable that this is what happens.
+It seemed to us that there was good reason to set ourselves the opposite problem and to ask whether the most obvious states of the ego itself, which states of the self we believe that we grasp directly, are not mostly perceived through the medium of certain forms borrowed from the external world, which thus gives us back what we have lent it.
+A Priori it seems fairly probable that this is what happens.
 For, assuming that the forms alluded to, into which we fit matter, come entirely from the mind, it seems difficult to apply them constantly to objects without the latter soon leaving a mark on them: by then using these forms to gain a knowledge of our own person we run the risk of mistaking for the colouring of the self the reflection of the frame in which we place it, i.e. the external world.
 But one can go further still and assert that forms applicable to things cannot be entirely our own work, that they must result from a compromise between matter and mind, that if we give much to matter we probably receive something from it, and that thus, when we try to grasp ourselves after an excursion into the external world, we no longer have our hands free.